bartificer/programming-by-stealth/docs/_tidbits/tidbit17a-docker-concepts.md

 2. **No Global Pollution**
     - Avoids installing packages globally, keeping your system clean.
 The project only gets the packages it needs in the versions it needs.
 3. **Easier Collaboration**
     - Ensures reproducibility.
-Others can recreate the same environment using a dependency definition file such as a `requirements.txt` for a Python project and a `Gemfile` for a Ruby project and of course a `package.json` for a Node or JavaScript project.
+Others can recreate the same environment using a dependency definition file, such as a `requirements.txt` for a Python project, a `Gemfile` for a Ruby project, and of course, a `package.json` for a Node or JavaScript project.
 4. **Safe Experimentation**
     - Try out new packages or versions without affecting existing setups.
 5. **Fast Setup**
-    - A virtual environment is typically faster than any of the other solutions such as spinning up a Docker container or a Virtual Machine.
+    - A virtual environment is typically faster than any of the other solutions, such as spinning up a Docker container or a Virtual Machine.

 ### Downsides of Virtual Environments